mverboom/build/INSTALL.md

 ```
 build -b -p build
 ```
-* You should now have a packge in the packages directory.
+* You should now have a package in the packages directory.